ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 #### Status 302 - Registration is running

 Registration requests MAY fail, in which case the Location MAY return an error when queried.
-The Transparency Service MAY include a `Retry-After` header in the HTTP response to help with polling.

 If the client requests (GET) the location when the registration is still in progress, the TS MAY return a 302 Found, as in this non-normative example: